failmap/server/documentation/hosting.md

-# Failmap server installation and maintenance
+# WebSecMap server installation and maintenance

 ## Introduction

-One of the core principles of the Failmap project is automation.
+One of the core principles of the WebSecMap project is automation.
 This is reflected in the server configuration by having almost full configuration management.
-Setting up a hosted production instance of Failmap should be trivial and not require extensive knowledge of involved components (although it will help in troubleshooting).
+Setting up a hosted production instance of WebSecMap should be trivial and not require extensive knowledge of involved components (although it will help in troubleshooting).

 The following knowledge is _required_ for basic installation: